Baton Rouge General welcomes its first baby of 2020

 BATON ROUGE - An estimated 395,000 babies will be born around the world on New Year’s Day, and Baton Rouge General has announced that its first baby of the year made her debut at 4:28 a.m., New Year's Day.

-The little bundle of joy's mother, Alexis Veal, was thrilled to welcome her brand new baby girl, who weighed in at 5 lbs., 4 oz.
+The little bundle of joy's mother, Alexis Veal, was thrilled to welcome her brand new baby girl, Nylia Desha Veal.

 The Birth Center's staff report that both mother and baby are doing well.